leadership-camp-challenge-army-navy-1250

 Find the Right Summer Leadership Camp

 Now that you have started to narrow things down, you will be able to do your research with the various benefits and criteria in mind.
-Summer camps all come with many benefits, but choosing a leadership camp, especially the right one for your child, has the potential to have a significant impact during the school year, as well as for college, career, and life.
+Summer camps all come with many benefits, but choosing a leadership camp, especially the right one for your child or teen, has the potential to have a significant impact during the school year, as well as for college, career, and life.

 While some leadership camps take place through organizations like the YMCA, faith-based summer camps, or other on-site programs, some are held on campus at private schools or at public and private universities.
 So, for instance, if your child is trying to enhance college applications or attend a top service academy, make sure you check out leadership summer programs held at military boarding schools.